stratosphereips/StratosphereTestingFramework/README.md

 - It assigns an auto note when putting a label.
 - Show which connections have a label while listing models.
 - You can filter by labelname in the models.
+- You can filter by trainname, testname and distance in the detection_1 module.

 ## Modules
 Now stf can import external modules that implement new functionality.